yanhui09/my_blog/content/about.md

 Data visualization, Clound computing, New technologies

 ## Contact me
 You can find me at [Github](https://github.com/yanhui09), where I spend most of my time.
-Email: huiyan@food.ku.dk
+Email: me@yanh.org

 ## More about me
 ### Education